CENOS-Platform/cenos-docs-antennas/docs/faq-hardware.md

 **You don’t need a supercomputer** to run antenna design simulations with CENOS.
 Intel i5 or i7 (or similar) are good enough. **The faster processor you have, the faster calculation will go**.

 We recommend to have at least 16 GB RAM to calculate 3D cases, 32 GB is better.
 Actually, **the more RAM you have, the bigger (more complex) 3D geometries you can simulate**.
 Some of our customers use 128 GB machines and that’s like for rocket-science-cases.
+Test

 | Hadware component          | Requirements     |